steveseguin/social_stream/websocket/DEPRECATED.md

-moving this folder to ./sources/websockets
+Contents of this folder moved to ../sources/websocket/ instead